citygml4j/citygml4j/README.md

 [OGC CityGML](http://www.opengeospatial.org/standards/citygml) is an open data model and XML-based format for the storage and exchange of semantic 3D city models.
 It is an application schema for the [Geography Markup Language version 3.1.1 (GML3)](http://www.opengeospatial.org/standards/gml), the extendible international standard for spatial data exchange issued by the Open Geospatial Consortium (OGC) and the ISO TC211.
 The aim of the development of CityGML is to reach a common definition of the basic entities, attributes, and relations of a 3D city model.

 CityGML is an international OGC standard and can be used free of charge.

+The [CityJSON specification](https://github.com/tudelft3d/cityjson) is developed and maintained on GitHub by the [3D geoinformation group at TU Delft](https://3d.bk.tudelft.nl/).